ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 To set up your Satellite location using AWS, you should configure your block storage using [Amazon Elastic Block Storage (EBS)](/docs/satellite?topic=satellite-config-storage-ebs).

-### AWS EBS

-To create a block storage configuration for your Satellite location, refer to [Creating an AWS EBS storage configuration](/docs/satellite?topic=satellite-config-storage-ebs).
+- To create a block storage configuration for your Satellite location, refer to [Creating an AWS EBS storage configuration](/docs/satellite?topic=satellite-config-storage-ebs).

-See below for an EBS storage configuration code example.
+- See below for an EBS storage configuration code example.
 For a full list of steps, consult the above documentation.

 ```
 ibmcloud sat storage config create  \\